christopherbaxter/Migrate-Workstation-Bitlocker-management-to-Intune-without-decrypting-workstations/README.md

 I logged a request with Microsoft to assist us with this process (a few in fact, but the E5 and Mission Critical contracts unlocked some 'Power-Ups' for us, allowing some pretty cool access to some pretty cool specialists - I have asked for permission to share their details and thank them here).

-The code here in the scripts may not all be my own, and I will thank those whose code I have used, when I explain it below, but the processes and the logic is my own.
+The code in the scripts may not all be my own, and I will thank those whose code I have used, when I explain it below, but the processes and the logic is my own.

 ## Christopher, enough ramble, How does this thing work?

 Before we start, I have expected 'runtimes' for each section.
 This is for my environment, and will not be accurate for your environment.
 Use the Measure-Command cmdlet to measure for your specific environment.
 I added this in because the script could run for hours and appear to be doing nothing.

 Also, You will notice a LOT of shared code between my scripts.
 The reason for this is because a lot of the code is either the same, or similar.
 The real magic is in the logic in the code after the data extractions occur.
+Each script has been written to run pretty much separate from the others, as long as the 'input' files exist.
+The scripts should run.

 ### Parameters